 Intro to Series EE Savings Bonds Investing

-Historically, savings bonds have been one of the most popular investments in the United States for more than a century.
-Of these, perhaps none is better known than the Series EE savings bond.
-Issued by the United States Treasury to help raise money to fund the government, Series EE savings bonds allow investors to buy bonds in much smaller denominations than traditional corporate or municipal bonds, which sometimes require $10,000 or $100,000 per bond.
+Savings bonds have been one of the most popular investments in the United States for more than a century, and perhaps the Series EE savings bond is the most well known.
+Issued by the Department of the Treasury to help raise money to fund the government, Series EE savings bonds allow investors to buy bonds in much smaller denominations than traditional corporate or municipal bonds, which sometimes require $10,000 or $100,000 per bond.

 Electronic Series EE Savings Bonds

 Series EE savings bonds work differently depending upon whether you own electronic EE savings bonds or paper Series EE savings bonds.